 This task relates to a single phase full-bridge inverter similar to the one analysed in task 2-1 above.
 This inverter is however based on detailed MOSFET and diode models and with a more sophisticated gate drive circuitry.

-A Multisim model is found in the Lab2 system folder as: inv_lab2.ms14 The Multisim model also needs the two additional files:

-Inverter_circuit_Lab2.ms14 and NonOverlapping_Lab2.ms14 for definition of sub-circuits.
+A Multisim model is found in the Lab2 system folder as: inv\lab2.ms14 definition of sub-circuits.
 Note that only the main file needs to be loaded, the two additional files shall reside in the same folder.